Osaka

 The following is NOT included in the program fee:

-• Meals (all meals for those staying the international dorm and only lunches not included for those staying with a host family)
+• Meals not included in itinerary (all meals for those staying in the international dorm and only lunches not included for those staying with a host family)

-• Other personal travel expenses or personal purchases
+• Other personal travel expenses or miscellaneous expenses (such as souvenirs, personal care items, etc.)

 Application Details & Important Dates